 In 2016, Michigan saw Bruce Kraemer caught a 9 lb 15 oz smallmouth on the Indian River (pictured above).
 That same year, Patrick Hildenbrand tied the previous New York state record with an 8 lb 4 oz catch out of Lake Ontario.

 In 2019, Joe Capilupo caught the new Illinois state record smallmouth bass — a beautiful 7 lb 3 oz mammoth — while fishing in downtown Chicago.
+While it was not the coveted largemouth, Capilupo’s catch was one of the most talked about in the entire nation that year.

 As with our list of every state record largemouth bass, there are some states missing below.
 Both Alaska and Florida — the usual culprits — do not have a state record smallmouth listed.
 Also joining them on the list is Louisiana.